theypsilon/Update_All_MiSTer/README.md

 If you're concerned about executing a build that the launcher fetches from the web, you can avoid it by installing Update All in the following way:
 - First, manually install Downloader's build [as instructed here](https://github.com/MiSTer-devel/Downloader_MiSTer?tab=readme-ov-file#how-to-avoid-executing-remote-code-altogether).
-- Then follow the [Alternative Installation (via Downloader)](#alternative-installation-on-mister-via-downloader) section.
+- Then follow the [Alternative Installation on MiSTer (via Downloader)](#alternative-installation-on-mister-via-downloader) section.

 If not done manually, the launcher will automatically install the Update All and Downloader builds during its first run.
 This auto-installation occurs only once and is designed to be secure.